 The Exploration Incentive Scheme (EIS) is a State Government initiative that aims to encourage exploration in Western Australia for the long-term sustainability of the State’s resources sector.

 The EIS’ State Government initiative started in April 2009; from July 2018 the EIS will be funded at an on-going basis of $10 million per year using funds raised through Mining Tenement Rents.
 The main aim is to stimulate increased private sector resource exploration, leading to new mineral and energy discoveries.
 New discoveries in these areas will increase knowledge of the State’s geology and resources, and help increase employment opportunities.
 Most of the activities in the EIS are focused in underexplored greenfield regions.

-EIS is managed by the Geoscience and Resource Strategy Division (GRSD) of the Department of Mines, Industry Regulation and Safety (DMIRS) and supports five high-level programs, including:
+EIS is managed by the Geological Survey of Western Australia (GSWA) of the Department of Mines, Industry Regulation and Safety (DMIRS) and supports five high-level programs, including:

 - Innovative Drilling Promotion

 - Geophysical Surveys

 Results of completed work are freely available through the various departmental databases and the eBookshop.